 Bathroom with bath with shower over, basin and WC.

 North Lodge has a garden area on three sides of the cottage.
-The garden is not fully enclosed.
-The rear garden has a raised decked area with a table and chairs and superb views across parkland to the Cheviot Hills beyond.
+The rear garden has a raised decked area with a table and chairs which is enclosed with a picket fence.
+The rear garden also enjoys superb views across parkland to the Cheviot Hills beyond.